cloudacademy/azure-container-app/README.md

 # Running a Container on Azure App Service
-This file contains the Dockerfile text needed for the demo in Cloud Academy's _Running a Container on Azure App Service_ course.
+This file contains the URLs and Dockerfile text needed for the demo in Cloud Academy's _Running a Container on Azure App Service_ course.

 ### Free Azure Trial
 https://azure.microsoft.com/free